 In general, charging your device through a USB port takes a longer time than using a wall outlet.
-So, you should use a wall outlet instead of the USB port if iPad Pro says not charging quickly.
+So, you should use a wall outlet instead of the USB port if the iPad Pro says not to charge quickly.

-Lightning cables and USB-C cables are vulnerable to damages.
+Lightning cables and USB-C cables are vulnerable to damage.
 If your cable is damaged, you cannot expect it to conduct electricity properly.
 So, you should check the cable carefully for the below-mentioned aspects.

 - Is it split or frayed?

 Also, you must ensure that the cable is Apple certified.
 If it is possible, you should try charging a different iOS device through the same cable.

 In addition to that, don’t forget to use an antistatic brush to remove potential debris from the USB-C port.
 However, don’t use any metal pins to clean it.

 5.5 Reset or Restore the iPad Pro